metal-stack-cloud/terraform-provider-metal/docs/resources/public_ip.md

   Services get an IP automatically on creation.
   Services and gateway IPs are dynamic by default.
   You can use an IP address in several clusters and locations at the same time.
+  Required permissions: IP *.
 ---

 # metal_public_ip (Resource)

 Each cluster gets an IP automatically provided on the internet gateway for outgoing communication.
 Services get an IP automatically on creation.
 Services and gateway IPs are dynamic by default.
 You can use an IP address in several clusters and locations at the same time.
+Required permissions: `IP *`.

 ## Example Usage